Ashish013/jekyll-now/_posts/2021-01-16-Hello-World.md

 ![Home Page](/images/Home_page/1.png)
 ## About me

-I'm currently pursuing my batchelors degree in Data Science and Artificial Intelligence at IIIT Naya Raipur.
-I love writing codes that automizes workflows and gets rid of the scut work, enabling people to work on the things that matter the most.
-I also love to teach, interact and guide the new comers in the field.
+I am currently pursuing my bachelor's degree in Data Science and Artificial Intelligence at IIIT Naya Raipur.
+I love writing code that automates workflows and gets rid of scut work, allowing people to work on things that matter most.
+I also enjoy teaching, interacting and directing newcomers in the area.

-*This blog helps me to document my learnings and lead the way to the people in the future on this path.*
+*This blog helps me document my learning and guide people on this journey in the future.*

 ## Research Interests

-I'm an inquisitive learner with reserach interests being Deep Learning and Computer Vision.
+I'm an inquisitive learner who's interested in Deep Learning and Computer Vision.
+I enjoy reading and implementing relevant research papers in these areas.
-I love to read and implement associated research papers in these fields.
-When I'm free I also like to involve myself in  a bit of Reinforcement Learning.
-So hence ocassionaly I'll also be writing up blogs on topics that beginners often misunderstand in them.
+When I'm free, I also like to get interested in a bit of Reinforcement Learning.
+So, sometimes, I'm also writing blogs on subjects that beginners often misunderstand in them.

 **My Research Interests are summarized as follows:**
 * Image Analysis and Object localization